The Misfits (2021 film): Release

 The Misfits had its world premiere in South Korea on June 3, 2021.
-The Avenue Entertainment in association with Highland Film Group distributed the film on June 11, 2021.
+The Avenue Entertainment in association with Highland Film Group distributed the film in the United States on June 11, 2021.

 Reception

 On Rotten Tomatoes, the film has an approval score of 17% based on 26 reviews, with an average rating of 3.70/10.
 On Metacritic, the film has a score of 25 out of 100 based on 11 reviews, indicating "generally unfavorable reviews".